 Using Task Input Templates

-Task input templates are default parameters included in a task definition that will be applied to all instances of the task.
-Whenever the task is used in a workflow, the template values are automatically supplied to the task configuration.
-These values can be overridden in the workflow using task input parameters.
+Task input templates are default parameters included in a task definition that are applied to all instances of the task.
+When you use the task in a workflow, the system automatically populates the task configuration with the template values.
+You can override these values in the workflow using task input parameters.

 Configuring task input template